camilosegura/document-search/README.md

 # Document Search

-Document Search is a React project which shows a summary of medical information in image clippings.
+Document Search is a React project which shows a summary of medical information in image clippings (it solves the **Visualization** challenge).
 The components were built using Storybook.
 The API for this project is in [Document Search API](https://github.com/camilosegura/document-search-api), read its documentation to know how to run it in your local machine.

 ## Installation